-Figure 1 shows the IBW3 Levee System (NLD System ID #3805020007) and leveed area as depicted in the National Levee Database (NLD).
-Prior to this PI, USACE-SPL performed a field reconnaissance on December 3, 2013 to confirm or modify the information in the NLD.
-Items considered included the extent (limits) of the levee system and levee segments; the leveed area; and the number and locations of levee segments, gravity pipes, floodwalls, closure structures, and pump stations.
+Figures 1 and 2 show the IBW4 Levee System (NLD System ID #3805020009) and leveed area as depicted in the National Levee Database (NLD).
+Prior to this PI, USACE-SPL performed a field reconnaissance on December 3, 2013 to confirm or modify the information in the NLD concerning this levee system, including the extent (limits) of the levee system and levee segments; the leveed area; and the number and locations of levee segments, gravity pipes, floodwalls, closure structures, and pump stations.
 The reconnaissance team eliminated channel reaches from the upstream and downstream ends of the levee system (a channel reach is a reach where the elevation of the ground on the landside is greater than or equal to the elevation of the levee system alignment (LSA) to a significant distance from the alignment).
 The reconnaissance team also recorded the number and locations of drop structures and groins, which are not included in the NLD.
-The reconnaissance team prepared a trip report (USACE-SPL, 2015) with the findings of this reconnaissance; a copy is included in Appendix X. The trip report is referred to herein as the Trip Report.
+The reconnaissance team prepared a trip report with the findings of this reconnaissance and recommendations for updating the leveed area in the NLD.
+This trip report is referred to herein as the Trip Report.

-URS was asked to confirm the upstream and downstream limits proposed in the Trip Report or to recommend a modified limit and conduct the current PI on the basis of URS' recommendations.
+URS was asked to confirm the upstream and downstream limits proposed in an earlier version of the Trip Report or to recommend a modified limit and conduct the current PI on the basis of URS' recommendations.
 URS was not tasked with reviewing the full extent of the portions of levee proposed for deletion, only with observing whether the endpoints appeared reasonable based on the available information and observations in the field.
-Based on the PI observations and other information, URS agrees closely with the upstream and downstream limits of the levee system proposed in the Trip Report.
-The extent of the levee system and leveed area recommended by this PI is shown on Figure 1.
+Based on the PI observations and other information, URS agrees with the upstream and downstream limits of the levee system.
+The extent of the levee system and leveed area recommended by this PI is shown on Figures 1 and 2.